Search

 Masculinities, culture and disaster resilience: a panel discussion

-Bhiamie Williamson (Monash University), John Richardson (Australian Institute for Disaster Resilience), Steve O'Malley (Gender and Disaster Australia), Dr Emma McNicol (Monash University), Collin Sivalingum (Australian Red Cross), and Isaia Piho (Fire and Emergency New Zealand)
+Bhiamie Williamson (Monash University), John Richardson (Australian Institute for Disaster Resilience), Steve O'Malley (Gender and Disaster Australia), Collin Sivalingum (Australian Red Cross) and Antony Ruru (Fire and Emergency New Zealand)

 Why and how we need to investigate and strengthen the resilience of lifelines

-Lauren Rickards (RMIT University)
+Lauren Rickards (La Trobe University)

 4.55pm